JeffMacaluso/JeffMacaluso.github.io/_posts/2018-05-26-LinearRegressionAssumptions.md

 **How to detect it:** There are a variety of ways to do so, but we'll look at both a histogram and the p-value from the Anderson-Darling test for normality.

 **How to fix it:** It depends on the root cause, but there are a few options.
-Nonlinear transformations of the variables, removing long-tailed variables, excluding specific variables, or removing outliers may solve this problem.
+Nonlinear transformations of the variables, excluding specific variables (such as long-tailed variables), or removing outliers may solve this problem.

 ```python